Due to the mother-Kitten bond and intimate relationship, kittens learn things faster from their respective mothers than others.

-Their mother teaches them how to catch the prey without making any noise to scare them away.
+Their mother teaches them the tactics of catching prey without making noise to scare them away.

-Next, she allows them to play around with a dead mouse and eat with her.
-She brings a live mouse next and teaches them how to kill it with her assistance.
+Afterwards, she brings a live mouse and teaches them how to kill it with her assistance.

 Knowing what to eat is another vital thing mother cats teach their kitty cats.

 The mother cat teaches them how to identify food that is appropriate for them to eat.

 4. How To Excrete

 More so, the mother cat teaches her young ones the right way to bury their waste.

 They also learn how to share space and stay away from trouble.

-Cats are not the most sociable of animals and struggle to dominate over territories.
-They learn how to adapt and interact with other cats in their environment.
+Communication and interaction help kittens understand how to adapt and interact with other cats in their environment.